-The Regional Charity fund is £500 available every 4 months for local charities and good causes supported by our members in our Community branches.
-If you are a member with a charity or good cause you believe Community could support, you can download an application form here.
+The Regional Charity fund is £500 available every 3 months for local charities and good causes supported by our members in our Community branches.
+If you are a member with a charity or good cause you believe Community could support, you can apply online by clicking this link.
 (All applications must be submitted to your local Regional Office for consideration).

 Higher education bursary fund

 Community has always been a champion of lifelong learning.
 But we always want to do more.
 So we have established a fund that provides members (or their children) with a bursary to support them in their first year at university or higher education college.

 “As somebody who has been a lifelong learner through the union, I know the value of a good education.
 I also know that thanks to this government the cost of higher education has dramatically increased.
 That’s why I’m proud that we are offering this opportunity to our members and their children.